 - Third Party Researchers – those with an ethically approved research project.

 Anyone wishing to access the NCIS must have a bona fide interest or professional role in public health and safety or a statutory requirement to collect and publish data.
-Members of the media and private organizations or individuals are not permitted direct access to the NCIS but can make a request for data.
+Members of the media and private organisations or individuals are not permitted direct access to the NCIS but can make a request for data.

 Third Party Researchers with an interest in accessing the NCIS are advised to read the following documents.